ASZM101/playwright-scrapers/planning.md

 # Planning

 ## Web Scraper Ideas
-- 🚧 Job seeker (in progress, fix bugs)
+- 🚧 Job seeker (in progress, need README)
 - ⏸️ Screenshotter (on pause, add more unique features)
 - ⏸️ Sitemap scanner (on pause, add more unique features)
 - ✅ College searcher (MVP done)
 - ✅ Scholarship finder (MVP done)

 ## General Updates
-- Take new screenshot with outputs of all scrapers together, upload to #cdn and bay
 - Create video combining demos of all scrapers, upload to YouTube and bay
 - Add note to readme about possibly having to adjust timeout times to adapt to different internet speeds and each user's preference (though need to keep in mind that script could fail if timeouts too short)
+- Add more logger info updates throughout each process (especially useful for headless mode)
 - Enable scrolling in all scrapers
 - Implement way to access multiple pages (stops when pages run out or max reached, whichever comes first)
 - Allow user to specify what details they want to collect with each scraper (explain options available in readme)